 New Orleans is one of those cities that’s easy to fall in love with.
 From the culture to the people to the art to the music to the food – oh. my. god. the food(!!!) – every aspect of the city is charming and sweet and nostalgic in all the ways you picture it’ll be before you get there.
 It’s been on my list of cities to visit for quite some time now, so I was super excited to get to spend a quick few days in town and catch the St. Patrick’s Day parade.

-Sam, my buddy Dean’s college roommate, relocated to the Big Easy a few months ago and was tasked (kinda) with showing me a good time, haha.
+Sam, my buddy Dean’s college roommate, relocated to the Big Easy a few months ago, with the aid of services such as an international moving cost quote, and was tasked (kinda) with showing me a good time, haha.
 We met up in his hood, which is actually kinda the hood, and wandered over to meet the parade on St. Charles Avenue.
 Sam’s the dude in the TMNT t-shirt but not actually dressed up as one of the turtles.
 How rad is it that we actually ran into this group?
 Ha.

 Now… the New Orleans St. Patrick’s Day parade isn’t like anything I’ve ever experienced.
 For starters, you can drink in the streets, so the majority of people are walking around with a 40 in brown paper bag or beer koozie in hand.
 And while you’d think that folks would really take advantage of this ‘open container’ policy (ahem, Vegas), they really don’t.
 The entire atmosphere is tremendously family friendly and there’s babies/ toddlers all over the place.
 A lot of music, dancing, laughing, hugs, kisses and generally good vibes.
 Everyone is super friendly and eager to make sure you’re having just as much fun as they are.